mehdi-fathi/eloquent-filter/README.md

 ```
 ***Where between***

-If you are going to make query whereBetween.You must fill keys `start` and `end` in query string.
+If you are going to make a query based on date, You must fill keys, `start`, and `end` in the query string.
-you can set it on query string as you know. this params is good fit for filter by date.
+Hence You can set it as a query string.
+These params are used for the filter by date.

 ```
 /users/list?created_at[start]=2016/05/01&created_at[end]=2017/10/01